WFRT/verif/README.rst

 * q<number> (temperature for a specific quantile e.g. q0.1 is the 0.1 quantile)

 Either 'date' or 'unixtime' can be supplied. obs and fcst are the only required columns.
-Note that the file will likely have many rows with repeated values of leadtime/location/lat/lon/elev.
+Note that the file will likely have many rows with repeated values of leadtime/location/lat/lon/altitude.
 If station and lead time information is missing, then ``verif`` assumes they are all for the same station and lead time.
 The columns can be in any order.

 Deterministic forecasts will only have "obs" and "fcst", however probabilistic forecasts can provide any number of cumulative probabilities.
 For probabilistic forecasts, "fcst" could represent the ensemble mean (or any other method to reduce the ensemble to a deterministic forecast).

+For compatibility reason, 'offset' can be used instead of 'leadtime', 'id instead of 'location', and 'elev' instead of 'altitude'.

 NetCDF-based  input
 ---------------------